pnp/addin-transformation-guidance/articles/Modern-Provisioning.md

 The *Connect-PnPOnline* cmdlet opens a connection with the target site, while the *Invoke-PnPSiteTemplate* cmdlet does the actual provisioning and internally relies on the PnP Framework library, which implements the PnP Provisioning Engine.

 > [!NOTE]
-> You can find further information about the PnP Framework library in the document [PnP Framework documentation](https://pnp.github.io/pnpframework/).
+> You can find further information about the PnP Framework library in the document [PnP Framework documentation](https://pnp.github.io/pnpframework/) or by reading the article [Upgrading your code from SharePoint Client Side Object Model (CSOM) to the PnP Libraries](./From-CSOM-to-PnP-Libraries.md).

 What makes this approach the best for provisioning artifacts is that with remote provisioning, and specifically with the PnP Provisioning Engine, you can also maintain your information architecture and artifacts on the go.
-If you update the XML provisioning template and you invoke the *Invoke-PnPSiteTemplate* cmdlet multiple times, the engine will take care of updating the target site with the latest definition of the artifacts, applying delta changes and synchronozing the data structure on the target with the latest release of the template.
-From a maintenance point of view, this is a killer feature.
+If you update the XML provisioning template and you invoke the *Invoke-PnPSiteTemplate* cmdlet multiple times, the engine will take care of updating the target site with the latest definition of the artifacts, applying delta changes and synchronozing the data structure on the target site with the latest release of the template.
+From a maintenance point of view, this is definitely a killer feature.

 One more thing to highlight is that with the PnP Provisioning Engine you can also graphically design your artifacts, using the web browser and a source template site.
 Once you have defined your artifacts in the template site, still using PnP PowerShell, you can easily extract the XML provisioning template from the site using the following PowerShell cmdlets: